MA-RAG: Multi-Agent Retrieval-Augmented Generation via Collaborative Chain-of-Thought Reasoning: Method

 \textbf{Retrieval Tool.} We use a dense retrieval module built on FAISS \citep{FAISS2021} for fast, scalable search over large corpora.
 Texts are preprocessed into chunks and embedded using a pretrained encoder.
 At inference, the subquery is encoded into a vector and matched against the index via inner product.
 The top-\(k\) relevant passages are returned, enabling dynamic, on-demand knowledge augmentation at each step.

 \textbf{Extractor Agent.} Retrieved passages often contain redundant or irrelevant content.
-Instead of appending entire chunks, the extractor performs fine-grained selection and aggregation of sentences or spans that are directly aligned with the current subquery.
-This process not only filters out noise and mitigates the lost-in-the-middle issue \citep{liu2024lost}, but also enables effective evidence aggregation by combining complementary information from multiple sources into a concise, task-specific evidence set for the QA agent.
-This aggregated context facilitates more accurate and informed answer generation.
+Instead of appending entire chunks, the Extractor selects and aggregates sentences or spans directly aligned with the current subquery.
+This not only filters out noise and mitigates the lost-in-the-middle issue \citep{liu2024lost}, but also enables effective evidence aggregation by combining complementary information from multiple sources into a concise evidence set for the QA agent.
+To avoid context overflow in multi-hop queries, the Extractor summarizes relevant content at each step, and only the step-level query with the extracted summary or answer is passed forward.
+This preserves continuity while keeping context concise and efficient, ultimately supporting more accurate and informed answer generation.

 \textbf{Question Answering Agent.} Given the step-specific query and filtered evidence, the QA agent synthesizes an answer using in-context learning.
 It produces a response \( a_i \) for each step \( s_i \), which is passed to the next iteration.
 Once all steps are completed, the final answer is assembled and returned to the user.